Pain Management without Opioids

-Alternative Treatment for Pain
+Alternative Treatment for Pain Management

 In addition to these more traditional types of treatment plans available from a physician there are also alternative options that people with chronic pain may want to explore.
 You can combine alternative treatments with more mild pain medications if you are trying to avoid the use of opioids.
 Combining different therapies may help increase the impact of pain relief.

 People with pain problems often see major improvement from therapies like acupuncture and acupressure which work to relieve pain anywhere on the body.
 Acupuncture and acupressure are very safe therapies that are often effective and completely free from any side effects.
 Other options can be beneficial for muscle pain like massage therapy.